thinktandem/tandem/docs/coding/Drupal8Accessibility.md

 * [Drupal 8 Multilingual Initiative](http://www.drupal8multilingual.org/)

-3.2: Predictablity
+3.2: Predictability
 -------------------

 ### 3.2 Requirements

-* 3.2.1: When a component recieves focus, it does not change the context of the page.
+* 3.2.1: When a component receives focus, it does not change the context of the page.
 * 3.2.2: Inputs do not change the context of the page.
-* 3.2.3: Consitent Navigation throughout the site.
+* 3.2.3: Consistent Navigation throughout the site.
 * 3.2.4: All components with similar functionality should be identified the same throughout the site.

 ### 3.2 Solutions